pingcap/tidb/dumpling/README.md

 ## Status

-TiDB is at its early age and under heavy development, some of the features mentioned above have not been fully implemented.
+TiDB is at its early age and under heavy development, all of the features mentioned above are fully implemented.

 __Please do not use it in production.__